Perineum and Pelvic Floor Repair in London

 What is the recovery period like after pelvic floor repair?After the perineal or pelvic floor repair, it is common to feel a mild degree of discomfort but this usually settles down within a week.
 Swelling may take longer to resolve but should not interfere with your function.
 Patients may return to light work activities after one week but you are advised to avoid strenuous exercise, sexual intercourse or lifting heavy objects until full healing has taken place by about six weeks.

 When can I return to normal activities after perineum and pelvic floor repair?It is normal to expect some bruising and swelling at the site of the procedure and there may be some mild discomfort which settles down within a week of surgery.
 It is sensible to keep mobile and walking around the house is easily done within a couple of days.
 It will take up to 3 months for the final results to become evident.
 You should avoid sexual intercourse and strenuous exercise for the first 6 weeks after surgery.

-What are the risks and potential complications of pelvic floor repair surgery?As with any surgical procedure, there are certain risks and these include the risk of having a general anaesthetic if you decide to have your procedure under GA.
-Bleeding and surgical site infection are well known risks of surgery but are fortunately rare.
-At consultation, your surgeon will explain the risks specific to pelvic floor repair surgery.
+What are the risks and potential complications of pelvic floor repair surgery?As with any surgical procedure, there are certain risks and these include the risk of having a TIVA general anaesthetic if you decide to have your procedure under GA.
+Bleeding and surgical site infection are well-known risks of surgery but are fortunately rare.
+At the consultation, your surgeon will explain the risks specific to pelvic floor repair surgery.

 How much does pelvic floor repair cost?Prices start at £5000 and the final price will be confirmed after your face-to-face consultation with our cosmetic gynaecologist.